Application and budget

 - The theory and method

-- The contribution to the host organisation
+- The project’s contribution to the international research front

-- The applicant’s relevant skills and qualifications
+- The role of the researcher(s) in the project and their relevant skills and qualifications

-- The applicant’s current employment
+- The current employment situation of all research staff involved

 - Do not list any indirect costs or university-wide fees (e.g., IT, premises and administration) in the application.